TheOddCell/theoddcell.github.io/index.md

 Hello!

 [about me](aboutme)

 New!
-Prank your friends[if they are an idiot](https://private.oddcell.ca/areuanidiot)
+Prank your friends [if they are an idiot](https://private.oddcell.ca/areuanidiot)

 ## Projects: